airbnb/omniduct/docs/index.rst

   across different services (see :doc:`protocols`).
 - A framework for lazily connecting to data sources and maintaining these connections during the entire lifetime of the relevant Python session.
+- Automatic port forwarding of remote services over SSH where connections cannot be made directly.
 - Convenient IPython magic functions for interfacing with data providers from within IPython and Jupyter Notebook sessions.
 - Utility classes and methods to assist in maintaining registries of useful